Ph.D. in Theatre

 5. An article-length work of original research suitable for publication.
 This should be approximately 25-35 pages in length, should address a well-defined topic in depth, and should make an original contribution to scholarship in the designated research area rather than merely reiterating or synthesizing the work of others.
 This essay may be an essay refined and developed from the submissions in Exam Stage I. However, any revised paper must be developed beyond the parameters of the earlier draft.
 Thus, the student must demonstrate his or her endeavors to incorporate feedback provided on the earlier draft, and/or offer new readings or observations other than those made in the earlier draft, and/or include in the study new findings.

-5. A more developed iteration of the rationale for the proposed dissertation (i.e., and early draft of the dissertation prospectus).
+5. A more developed iteration of the rationale for the proposed dissertation (i.e., an early draft of the dissertation prospectus).

 6. A detailed annotated bibliography in the declared area of dissertation research.